Provoc heard from 28 researchers around the U.S. who responded to a short, online survey in Sept-Nov. 2017.

 - 11 out of 28 respondents are trying to reach people who are using assistive technology

-Download the full report with all survey questions and answers including text responses from other researchers.
+Download our survey report on recruitment challenges to find all questions and responses, including text responses from other researchers.
 If you have any questions about the survey report, please contact us via Provoc Clinical Research Study Recruitment Program.